-University: University of York
+University: Clare College, University of Cambridge

-Degree: Politics, philosphy and economics
+Degree: Politics, psychology and sociology (BA)

-Year of qualification: 2016
+Year of qualification: 2019

 What attracted you to a career in law?

 My parents are accountants so I liked the idea of working in a professional environment.
 I also knew that I always wanted to work with words not numbers.
 I had various work experience opportunities as a teenager and each one confirmed my initial thoughts: law was the right career for me.
 It suited my skill set and what I enjoyed doing.
 Due to the nature of client-facing work, no two days are the same.
 There's always a new problem to solve or a different personality to work with.